mburumaxwell/thingsmobile-dotnet/README.md

 The documentation that this Client is built on is available for download on the ThingsMobile portal [https://www.thingsmobile.com/portal?action=downloadApiDocument](https://www.thingsmobile.com/portal?action=downloadApiDocument).

+### Installation

+To install using Package Manager Console use:
+> Install-Package ThingsMobile
+> Install-Package ThingsMobile.Extensions.DependencyInjection

+To install using dotnet cli use:
+> dotnet add ThingsMobile
+> dotnet add ThingsMobile.Extensions.DependencyInjection

 ### Usage

 ```csharp